cisagov/findcdn/README.md

 ## How Does it Work

-`findCDN` is broken into three sections:
+`findcdn` is broken into three sections:

-- findCDN's main runner file.
+- findcdn's main runner file.
   - Validates and organizes inputted domains.
   - Orchestrates the use of the CDN Engine with set of domains.
   - Output domain CDN's in JSON to stdout and to a file if seleted.